Masters in Conflict Resolution & Peace Studies

 Conflict and Peace Studies Career Paths

-For the most part, graduates of conflict and peace studies programs pursue academic, political, and journalism careers.
+For the part, graduates of conflict and peace studies programs pursue academic, political, and journalism careers.
 Some examples include:

 - News anchor